luizbgomide/sovereign/spells.md

 For the rest of the [Turn](/rules#turn), those affected can move in such a way, remaining suspended in the air after their movement for the round.
 When the spell ends, either naturally or upon being dispelled, all affected targets float gently to the ground.

-Optionally, the caster can instead use this spell on one visible flying creature per caster level, which must make a [Physical](/rules#physical) save at a penalty equal to the caster’s [Magic](/rules#magic) skill or be forced to land as they had fallen half the distance they had descended.
+Optionally, the caster can instead use this spell on one visible flying creature per caster level, which must make a [Physical](/rules#physical) save at a penalty equal to the caster’s [Magic](/rules#magic) or be forced to land as they had fallen half the distance they had descended.
 For the rest of the [Turn](/rules#turn), such creatures remain grounded and unable to fly.

 ### Level 4 - High Magic